Onslow S. Rolfe: Early life

-Start of career
+Start of career and World War I

 Rolfe was admitted to West Point in 1914; his classmates nicknamed him "Pinkey" because of his red hair and flushed complexion, and the nickname stuck with him for the rest of his career.
-He graduated in August 1917, ranked 109th of 151 students.
-He was commissioned as a second lieutenant of Infantry, and was assigned to the 7th Infantry Regiment.
+His was ranked 109th of 151 students when his class graduated early in August 1917 because of the immediate need for officers as the army expanded during American entry into World War I. He was commissioned as a second lieutenant of Infantry, and was assigned to the 7th Infantry Regiment.
 He was promoted to first lieutenant on August 30.

-In October 1917 Rolfe joined his regiment in Gettysburg, Pennsylvania.
+In October Rolfe joined his regiment in Gettysburg, Pennsylvania.
 In late October and November, he attended the Infantry School of Arms at Fort Sill, Oklahoma.
-He then joined his regiment at Camp Greene, North Carolina, and took part in pre-deployment training prior to going overseas.
+He then joined his regiment at Camp Greene, North Carolina and took part in pre-deployment training prior to going overseas.
 The regiment departed for France in March 1918.

-World War I

 After arriving in France the regiment took part in combat operations as part of the 3rd Division.
 Rolfe was a participant in the Second Battle of the Marne in July and August 1918, and received the Distinguished Service Cross for heroism while moving and positioning 3rd Division reinforcements during a critical juncture in the battle.
-He was promoted to captain in September 1918, and took part in the Meuse-Argonne Offensive.
+He was promoted to captain in September 1918, and took part in the Meuse–Argonne offensive.
 Rolfe was wounded as the result of a gas attack in October, for which he received the Purple Heart.
-He convalesced at a hospital in France until January 1919.
+Rolfe was convalescing at a hospital in France when the Armistice of 11 November 1918 ended the war, and he remained hospitalized until January 1919.

-Post-World War I
+Between the wars

 Rolfe's post-war assignments included the 131st Military Police Battalion (Fort Dix, New Jersey), 3rd Division Demobilization Group (Camp Pike, Arkansas), and Machine Gun Company, 4th Infantry Regiment (Fort Benning, Georgia).

 In the 1920s and 1930s, Rolfe's assignments included postings with the 4th, 18th, and 27th Infantry Regiments.
 In addition, he was professor of military science at Rutgers University, and senior observer and advisor for the Wisconsin National Guard.
 Rolfe graduated from the Command and General Staff College in 1936, and then completed the Field Artillery Officer Course, after which he was assigned as senior Infantry instructor at the Fort Sill Field Artillery School.